MJ Melendez Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.99 team ERA ranks ninth among all league pitching staffs.
+- The Yankees have a 3.98 team ERA that ranks ninth across all league pitching staffs.

-- Yankees pitchers combine to allow 191 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (192 total, 1.2 per game).

-- Schmidt (9-9) is looking for his 10th win when he gets the starting nod for the Yankees in his 32nd start of the season.
-He's put together a 4.65 ERA in 155 2/3 innings pitched, with 146 strikeouts.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts in 100 2/3 innings pitched.

-- In his most recent time out on Monday against the Arizona Diamondbacks, the right-hander threw four innings, giving up two earned runs while surrendering three hits.
+- In his most recent appearance on Tuesday, the righty tossed six scoreless innings against the Toronto Blue Jays while surrendering one hit.

-- In 32 games this season, the 27-year-old has a 4.65 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.